Coronavirus and Your Upcoming tour to Uganda – Your Questions Answered

 What you Need to Know about Booking, Cancellations,

 Nationalities not allowed entry in Uganda because of Coronavirus

-Although 71 case of coronavirus have been reported in Uganda (April 24th), as a preventive measure, the Uganda government has locked down the country until May 03, 2020.
-No passenger airlines are allowed in the country and travel within Uganda is highly restricted.
+Although 1056 cases of COVID19 have been reported in Uganda (July 17th, 2020) and no fatalities, as a preventive measure, the Uganda government has partially closed down the country indefinitely.
+Visitations to National Parks are allowed and internal travel within the country is allowed but passenger airlines are not allowed into the country and travel within Uganda is highly restricted.

 What happens if I would like to cancel or change my tour to Uganda?

 If your tour is still scheduled to depart as normal and you choose to cancel your tour for any reason then you will be liable for any cancellation fees that were agreed upon at the time of booking.